SpeakServeGrow · Webinar Strategy

 If you've run webinars before, I watch them.
 Not to judge the presenter, but to understand what's working, where the audience might lose interest, and where the conversion breaks down.

 Most problems are visible within the first 20 minutes of watching.
-This step alone usually surfaces two or three things nobody on the internal team has noticed because they're too close to it.
+This step alone usually surfaces two or three things nobody on the internal team has noticed — because they're too close to it.

-STEP 03
+03

 Meet your sales and product team.

 For lead generation webinars, I meet with whoever owns sales or product marketing.
 I need to understand how you're positioning your product or service, what objections you hear most often, and what a qualified prospect actually looks like.
-A webinar that doesn't reflect what your sales team knows is a webinar that creates confused leads — not booked appointments.

-STEP 04
+04

-Gather everything and build the outline.
+Gather everything and build the structure.

-STEP 05
+05

 Refine with your team.

 We meet to work through the outline together.
-Your team knows your audience and your product better than anyone — this step makes sure the structure I've built reflects that.
+Your team knows your audience and your product better than anyone.
+This step makes sure the structure I've built reflects that.
 We tighten the flow, pressure-test the offer, and make sure every section has a job to do.

-STEP 06
+06

 Prepare your presenter(s).

-A well-structured webinar delivered badly still doesn't convert.
-I provide a short, practical training on delivery — not how to be a speaker, but how to run a conversion webinar specifically.
 Depending on your presenter's comfort level, we'll either go through the slides together or I'll have them record a practice run for me to review.
 The goal is confidence and clarity, not perfection.

-STEP 07
+07

 Handle the logistics.

-STEP 08
+08

 Run the webinar with you.

-STEP 09
+09

 Debrief, refine, repeat.